 A service town to its core, Twizel was built in 1968 as a base for workers constructing a major hydroelectric power plant.
 When the hydroelectric scheme wrapped up, the residents fought to keep their town intact.
 Now it's a handy place for tourist overflow in the Aoraki/Mt.
 Cook area.
-There’s some good fishing to be done in its rivers and those hydro canals (a 45-pound brown trout was recently landed there.
-Birders should check with the visitor center about tours to the kakī aviary to see these striking endangered red-legged birds.
+There’s good fishing to be done in its rivers and those hydro canals (a 45-pound brown trout was landed there in 2013).
+Birders should check with the visitor center about tours to the kak? aviary to see these striking endangered red-legged birds.

 Twizel is close to five good-size boating and leisure lakes and has a couple of good places to eat.
 Having already passed Tekapo and Pukaki, you'll find Lake Ruataniwha a little tame.
 Lake Ohau is off the main road, but is another high-country fishing gem.
 A ski slope, Ohau Snow Fields, opens in July each winter, and a number of walks are in the nearby Ohau Forest Range.